reimagined/resolve/docs/modules/comments.md

 ### `eventTypes`

 The `eventTypes` option is an object whose fields specify custom names for the comments module's events.
-This object can contain all or some of the following fields:
+This object can contain any of the following fields:

 ```js
 {